 - Frost with vanilla buttercream frosting.
 Add green sanding sugar and a maraschino cherry to each one right before serving.

 - Make sure you set out the butter ahead of time.
 Soft butter is much easier to work into cookie dough.

 - Use mint extract in this recipe.
 Peppermint is a Christmas flavor, so using that will yield a different taste.
 Mixing vanilla and mint extract will keep it from tasting like toothpaste!

-- Add your flour into the dough in batches.
+- Add the dry ingredients in slowly.
 The dough will be very stiff, yet crumbly.

-- If you use a hand mixer to make the cookie bars, you will need to work the dough longer.
-I do recommend using a stand mixer with a paddle blade.
+- If you use a hand mixer to make the cookie bars, you WILL need to work the dough longer.
+I recommend using a stand mixer with a paddle blade.

 - Add your green food coloring sparingly because a little bit does go a long way.
 Slowly add a little at a time until you get to the color you want.

 - Let the cookie bars cool completely before spreading on the frosting.
 If the cookies are warm, the frosting will melt.

 - Dry the cherries off with paper towels before putting them on the bars.
 If the cherries are wet, they will melt the green sugar and you will have a green streaky mess.